 During the 1850s, Affleck established his Prospect Works, off Eastcott Hill.

 1887 saw the Old Town cattle market laid out and Affleck’s Prospect works supplied most of the pens.
+When you’re wandering around Swindon, take a look at the manhole covers.
+Many of them bear Affleck’s name.

 And gardening too